watson-developer-cloud/assistant-with-discovery/README.md

 For more information on workspaces, see the full  [Conversation service  documentation](http://www.ibm.com/watson/developercloud/doc/conversation/).

-1 Navigate to the Bluemix dashboard, and select the **Conversation** service you created.
+1 Navigate to the Bluemix dashboard and select the **Conversation** service you created.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/workspace_dashboard.png)

-2 Clicke the **Launch Tool** button under the **Manage** tab.
+2 Click the **Launch Tool** button under the **Manage** tab.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
 Use your Bluemix credentials.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/workspace_launch.png)